 “Musculoskeletal Disorders Affecting Musicians and Considerations for their Prevention.”
 Slides by physiotherapist Patrice Berque; includes anatomical drawings and photos.

 AthletesandtheArts.com.
-Integrating the science of sports medicine and music.
+Integrating sports medicine and music.

 “What Studying Musicians Tells Us about Motor Control of the Hand.”
 Article by Alan Watson, Ph.D.
 (2006).

 “Musician, Heal Thyself.”
 Stories about injured musicians and their journeys back to health; from Peabody Magazine.

 Books about injury prevention for musicians

 The Musician’s Way, by Gerald Klickstein (Oxford 2009).
 See Chapters 12 & 13.